 I totally forgot how much I like to eat raw filo pastry dipped in butter.
 I know it’s a bit wrong but then again, my boss likes to drink double cream from the carton.
 No judgment.

-Anyway, for those of you who don’t know what spanakopita is, it’s a Greek pastry made of buttery layers of filo, stuffed with a spinach and feta filling.
-Drool.
-My friend Philippa’s actually been nagging me to make these for years but alas, the occasion has never quite presented itself, until now.
+Anyway, for those of you who don’t know what spanakopita is, it’s a Greek pastry made of buttery layers of filo, stuffed with a spinach and feta filling – drool.
+My friend Philippa’s been nagging me to make these for years but alas, the occasion has never quite presented itself, until now.

 With a big charity event on the horizon and Jamie’s nan’s 82nd birthday that same weekend, I thought this is it, it’s time.
-So I dramatically whisked myself off to Waitrose (sorry Sainsbury’s, you ain’t near my work) and bought a giant bag of frozen spinach (which then proceeded to defrosted on my lap on the 390 bus home.
-Nice.)
+So I dramatically whisked myself off to Waitrose (sorry Sainsbury’s, you ain’t near my work) and bought a giant bag of frozen spinach (which I then proceeded to defrosted on my lap, on the 390 bus home).

 Every year, this marvellous family music festival takes place in Southam Warwickshire, to help raise money for motor neurone disease.
-Jamie’s Uncle Simon, tragically died of this degenerative disease back in 2011, but before he did, he was determined to raise awareness and £1,000,000 to help find a cure.
-Party on the Pitch, is just one of the ways in which money is being raised in Simon’s honour, but if you’re feeling charitable, then a little donation can go a long way.
+Jamie’s Uncle Simon, tragically died of this degenerative disease back in 2011, but before he died, he was determined to raise awareness and £1,000,000 to help find a cure.
+Party on the Pitch, is just one of the ways in which money is being raised in Simon’s honour.
+If you’re feeling charitable, then a little donation can go a long way.
 Click here to find out more and to make a donation.
 Thank you.

 500g frozen spinach thawed (once thawed, pressed and drained, you should have around 350g)